 St Barbara maintains an excellent relationship, built over many years, with the local community.

-St Barbara invests in the Leonora community in many ways, including support to local community events, through in-kind support, sponsorship and donations.
+St Barbara invests in the Leonora community in many ways, including support to local community events, in-kind support, sponsorship and donations.
 We have also developed community partnerships which aim to provide long term benefits to the Leonora region.
-This continues to maintain the good relationship St Barbara has with the Shire of Leonora, Aboriginal groups, Leonora District High School, hospital, pastoral lease holders, local businesses and various clubs.
+This continues to maintain the good relationship St Barbara has with the Shire of Leonora, Aboriginal groups, Leonora District High School, hospital, pastoral lease representatives, local businesses and various clubs.

 - The Shooting Stars program, an initiative of Netball WA and Glass Jar Australia which uses netball as a vehicle to encourage greater engagement and attendance at school of young Aboriginal girls living in remote WA.
 The partnership with Shooting Stars commenced in October 2018, which assisted in bringing the programme to Leonora District High School.

 - The Clontarf Foundation aims to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander men and by doing so equips them to participate more meaningfully in society.
 In 2019, St Barbara partnered with Clontarf for 3 years with a focus in the Kalgoorlie Academy.